 anyone for that matter, one thing we can do to minimize

 our indirect impacts is to squeeze the most mileage

-mileage from our gear (& everyday
+from our gear and everyday belongings as possible.
+We

-it's money in your pocket!
+money in your pocket!

 gear maintenance and care